Molten-salt battery: Liquid-metal batteries

-Professor Donald Sadoway at the Massachusetts Institute of Technology has pioneered the research of liquid-metal rechargeable batteries, using both magnesium–antimony and more recently lead–antimony.
+Professor Donald Sadoway at the Massachusetts Institute of Technology has published research on liquid-metal rechargeable batteries, using both magnesium–antimony and more recently lead–antimony.
 The electrode and electrolyte layers are heated until they are liquid and self-segregate due to density and immiscibility.
 Such batteries may have longer lifetimes than conventional batteries, as the electrodes go through a cycle of creation and destruction during the charge–discharge cycle, which makes them immune to the degradation that afflicts conventional battery electrodes.

 The technology was proposed in 2009 based on magnesium and antimony separated by a molten salt.
 Magnesium was chosen as the negative electrode for its low cost and low solubility in the molten-salt electrolyte.
 Antimony was selected as the positive electrode due to its low cost and higher anticipated discharge voltage.

 In 2011, the researchers demonstrated a cell with a lithium anode and a lead–antimony cathode, which had higher ionic conductivity and lower melting points (350–430 °C).
 The drawback of the Li chemistry is higher cost.
 A Li/LiF + LiCl + LiI/Pb-Sb cell with about 0.9 V open-circuit potential operating at 450 °C had electroactive material costs of US$100/kWh and US$100/kW and a projected 25-year lifetime.
 Its discharge power at 1.1 A/cm^{2} is only 44% (and 88% at 0.14 A/cm^{2}).

 Experimental data shows 69% storage efficiency, with good storage capacity (over 1000 mAh/cm^{2}), low leakage (< 1 mA/cm^{2}) and high maximal discharge capacity (over 200 mA/cm^{2}).
 By October 2014 the MIT team achieved an operational efficiency of approximately 70% at high charge/discharge rates (275 mA/cm^{2}), similar to that of pumped-storage hydroelectricity and higher efficiencies at lower currents.
 Tests showed that after 10 years of regular use, the system would retain about 85% of its initial capacity.
 In September 2014, a study described an arrangement using a molten alloy of lead and antimony for the positive electrode, liquid lithium for the negative electrode; and a molten mixture of lithium salts as the electrolyte.

 A recent innovation is the PbBi alloy which enables lower melting point lithium-based battery.
 It uses a molten salt electrolyte based on LiCl-LiI and operates at 410 °C.

 Ionic liquids have been shown to have prowess for use in rechargeable batteries.
 The electrolyte is pure molten salt with no added solvent, which is accomplished by using a salt having a room temperature liquid phase.
 This causes a highly viscous solution, and is typically made with structurally large salts with malleable lattice structures.